-IFS Food Version 8 was published in April 2023, and audits are possible starting October 1, 2023, becoming mandatory for all certified companies beginning January 1, 2024.
+IFS Food Version 8 was published in April 2023, and audits are possible starting October 1, 2023.
+Certification under Version 8 becomes mandatory for all certified companies beginning January 1, 2024.

 Major Agendas